MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 To install IBM MobileFirst Server to an application server, the MobileFirst installation tools must be run by a user that has specific file system privileges.
 The installation tools include:

-* IBM® Installation Manager
+* IBM  Installation Manager
 * The Server Configuration Tool
 * The Ant tasks to deploy MobileFirst Server

-For WebSphere® Application Server Liberty profile, you must have the required permission to perform the following actions:
+For WebSphere  Application Server Liberty profile, you must have the required permission to perform the following actions:

 * Read the files in the Liberty installation directory.
 * Create files in the configuration directory of the Liberty server, which is typically usr/servers/server-name, to create backup copies and modify server.xml and jvm.options.